 This range of ridership forecasts reflects the development of certain aspects of the HSR system's design and certain portions of the environmental analysis, described in more detail in the following subsections.
-Because the ultimate ridership of the HSR system would depend on many uncertain factors, such as the price of gasoline and population growth, the HSR system described in this document has been designed to accommodate the broad range of ridership expected over the coming decades.
+Because the ultimate ridership of the HSR system would depend on many uncertain factors, such as the price of gasoline and population growth, the HSR system described in this EIR/EIS has been designed to accommodate the broad range of ridership expected over the coming decades.

 Since the 2016 Business Plan forecasts were developed, the Authority has adopted its 2018 Business Plan, which was accompanied by updated forecasts (Authority 2016e, 2018a).
 The 2016 and 2018 Business Plan ridership forecasts were developed using the same travel forecasting model; the forecasts differ due to changes in the model's inputs, including the HSR service plan, demographic forecasts, estimates of automobile operating costs and travel times, and airfares.
-The medium ridership forecast for 2040 decreased by 6.5 percent, from 42.8 to 40 million, and the high ridership forecast decreased by 10.1 percent, from 56.8 to 51.6 million.
+In the 2018 Business Plan, the medium ridership forecast for 2040 decreased by 6.5 percent, from 42.8 to 40 million, and the high ridership forecast decreased by 10.1 percent, from 56.8 to 51.6 million.
 In addition, the 2018 Business Plan assumes Valley-to-Valley service would commence in 2029 (not 2025 as in the 2016 Business Plan) with an opening year of 2033 rather than 2029 for the full Phase 1 system.

-The Authority released a Draft 2020 Business Plan in February 2020 for public review and comment.
-The plan's final adoption is expected at the April 2020 Board meeting for submittal to the Legislature by May 1, 2020.
+The Authority released the Revised Draft 2020 Business Plan: Recovery and Transformation (Revised Draft 2020 Business Plan) in February 2021 for public review and comment.
+The plan was adopted at the April 2021 Board meeting for submittal to the Legislature by May 1, 2021.
 The 2020 Business Plan forecasts were developed using the same travel forecasting model as the 2016 and 2018 Business Plans, updated for population and employment forecasts.
-The 2020 Business Plan Phase 1 medium ridership forecast for 2040 is 38.6 million, and the high is 50.0 million (Authority 2020a).
+The 2020 Business Plan Phase 1 medium ridership forecast for 2040 is 38.6 million, and the high ridership forecast is 50.0 million (Authority 2021).
+The 2020 Business Plan assumes Valley-to-Valley service would commence in 2031 with an opening year of 2033 for the full Phase 1 system.

-To the extent that the lower ridership levels projected in the 2018 Business Plan or the 2020 Business Plan would result in fewer trains operating in 2040, the impacts associated with the train operations in 2040 would be somewhat less than the impacts presented in this Draft EIR/EIS and the benefits accruing to the project (e.g., reduced vehicle miles traveled, reduced greenhouse gas [GHG] emissions, reduced energy consumption) also would be less than the benefits presented in this Draft EIR/EIS.
-As with the impacts, the benefits would continue to build and accrue over time and would eventually reach the levels discussed in this Draft EIR/EIS for the Phase 1 system.
+To the extent that the lower ridership levels projected in the 2018 Business Plan or the 2020 Business Plan would result in fewer trains operating in 2040, the adverse impacts associated with the train operations in 2040 would be somewhat less than the impacts presented in this Final EIR/EIS and the benefits accruing to the project (e.g., reduced vehicle miles traveled, reduced greenhouse gas [GHG] emissions, reduced energy consumption) also would be less than the benefits presented in this Final EIR/EIS.
+As with the adverse impacts, the benefits would continue to build and accrue over time and would eventually reach the levels discussed in this Final EIR/EIS for the Phase 1 system.